sebastienbarbier/seven23_server/docs/deployment.md

 Self-hosted instance are a big part of this project, and we want to make it as easy as possible to deploy your own instance.

-To so do, we recommand using docker-compose, but you can also use the provided Dockerfile to build your own image.

 (docker_deployment)=

 ## Using Docker